Pet Dental Care in Bangor, ME

 Is There a Food That Can Help?

 Lots of products claim to promote dental health.
-The truth is, dental disease is mostly genetically driven in cats.
-Although many believe that dry food is better for teeth than wet food, some veterinarians believe the added sugar in “crunchies” actually can lead to plaque accumulation.
-The best thing you can do (although your cat may not allow it) is to brush their teeth and make sure the vet is following their dental health.
+The truth is dental disease is mostly genetically driven in cats.
+Although many believe that dry food is better for a cat’s teeth than wet food, some veterinarians believe the added sugar in “crunchies” can actually lead to plaque accumulation.
+The best thing you can do (although your cat may not allow it) is brush their teeth and make sure the vet is monitoring their dental health.

 Get the best care for your best friend.